 poor civil servants - 2012 Aug 10

-Commentator: paul warwick (Canada)
+paul warwick

 "Salesman have to feed there families too and they don't get money handed to them like teachers policeman and fireman.